ERP is a modular software system that unites the data from core business functions -- such as finance, HR and customer...

 System and data control

 In a SaaS scenario, a third party manages software and data.
 Managed in-house, on-premises ERP systems require more IT staff and more associated costs.
-On the other hand, organizations have a higher degree of control over the systems and data with on-premises systems.
+On the other hand, organizations have a higher degree of control over the systems and data with on-premises systems and data centers.

 Most cloud ERP systems enable some personalization, letting the business configure the system to match the company's look and feel, such as including use of company logos.
 However, controlling true customization in terms of rewriting code can be much more limited, especially in multi-tenant systems.
 Minimizing customization can be beneficial to reducing ERP expenses and implementation delays but may also impact competitive advantage if IT cannot accommodate the unique functionality.

 At some level, most on-premises and cloud ERP software systems offer integration due to the increasing needs of transferring data between applications.
 Cloud ERP systems tend to use application programming interfaces (APIs), which are tools to help ease integration.
 Using standard protocols or similar business ecosystems could lower the costs when compared to developing ad hoc integration software.
 This is why it is important to look at the different integration factors of cloud ERP vs. on-premises ERP.

 With cloud-based ERP, integrations automatically carry forward when an application updates without additional investment.
 However, to upgrade on-premises ERP systems, IT has to reimplement various integrations that a company has installed on its previous software.

 on-premises ERP vendors can develop specialized integration modules for customers that have specific data flow needs or existing infrastructure.
 Because most cloud ERP vendors use the SaaS model, they can't provide that same level of personalization.